 The moment a customer uses a product for the first time is as important as the moment they purchased it.
 It’s not the end of the shopping journey, but the beginning of the relationship between the brand and the consumer.

 Therefore, it is important to build interfaces through which online retailers can continue the conversationwith their customers.
 Mobile marketing allows retailers and brands to perform follow-up actions such as push notifications, personalized promotions or additional content that keep the conversation going.

 Makeup Forever has an app called Teach Me Makeup that links products and additional content by scanning the package with the app.
 It provides tutorials that can be easily saved by users and shared on social media, as well as an online shop, to keep customers engaged after the purchase.

 Hyundai also developed a ‘virtual guide’ app that uses Image Recognition to trigger interactive experiences when pointing a mobile device towards a specific part of the vehicle.
-It includes information about the key components, 50 guides, and 82 how-to videos, with an Augmented Reality overlay to make the experience more engaging.
+It includes information about the key components, 50 guides, and 82 how-to videos.